Skip to main content

 // Result: "The number 5 is a prime number, and also an integer."

-Logic Explanation: Since Swift switch matches one case and ends by default, if you wish to execute the code in case 2 (or default) after case 1, you must add fallthrough.
+Logic Explanation: Since Swift switch statements default to finishing after matching a case, if you wish to execute the code in case 2 (or default) after case 1 finishes, you must add fallthrough.

 #